H. J. Rose: Early life

 Rose was born in Orillia, Ontario, Canada, to a family of Scottish descent.
 He attended McGill University, where he was awarded a Rhodes scholarship, with which he went on to Balliol College, Oxford.
 He was said to be the first Oxford undergraduate to wear a soft hat on Sundays.
 He drew a chess game on Board 1 with the famous J R Capablanca in a cable match between American and English universities on 23 March 1907.

 For four years he was a fellow and tutor of Exeter College.
 In 1911 he married Eliza Plimsoll, elder daughter of Samuel Plimsoll, the British social reformer who advocated improved safety standards at sea.

-From 1919 - 1927 Rose was Professor of Latin at the University of Wales, Aberystwyth and from 1927 - 1953 he was Professor of Greek at the University of St Andrews.
+From 1919 to 1927, Rose was Professor of Latin at the University of Wales, Aberystwyth, and from 1927 to 1953 he was Professor of Greek at the University of St Andrews.
 Also during this time in 1934 he became a fellow of the British Academy.

 Work

-Rose is best remembered as the author of A Handbook of Greek Mythology, 1928.
+Rose is best remembered as the author of A Handbook of Greek Mythology, which was published in 1928.
 This was his most successful work and is still widely used as a student reference book.

 Upon his death it was written in the Glasgow Herald: